 5. Become a Dog Walker or Pet Sitter

 Like the above service-based business ideas, pet sitting is an easy way to make money on your own terms.
 Decide which kinds of pets you’d like to watch and what types of services you’d like to offer.
-According to Indeed, the average pet sitter in the US earns $18.45 per hour.
-Walk multiple dogs at once, or add in extra services like poop pick up or bathing, and increase this number even further.
+According to Indeed, the average pet sitter in the US earns $14.38 per hour.
+Walk multiple dogs at once, or add in extra services like feeding, waste pick up, or bathing, and increase this number even further.

 6. Provide Freelance Writing Services

-While I’m not an advocate of selling yourself short or devaluing your worth, there is a time and a place for freelance job sites.
-These sites are job boards for freelancers and businesses; it is a place to connect, shop around, and, most importantly, get some money into your pocket.
+While I don’t advocate selling yourself short or devaluing your worth, there is a time and a place for freelance job sites.
+These sites are job boards for freelancers and businesses; where you can connect, shop around, and, most importantly, get some money into your pocket.
 While some of these sites may offer smaller payouts, they are a great place to gain experience and build up your portfolio.

 Freelance Job Boards: